Béthanie (Hong Kong): Architectural style

-Based on neo-gothic design, Béthanie is a stylish composition of symmetrical cylinders.
-Apart from that, ogive, tracery, stained glass as well as Gothic arched windows can be found in the building.
-With a high ceiling and pitched roof, the George C. Tso Memorial Chapel is a typical illustration of neo-gothic architectures in Béthanie, though in a much simpler style and smaller scale.
+Based on neo-Gothic design, Béthanie is a composition of symmetrical cylinders.
+Apart from that, ogive, tracery, stained glass and Gothic arched windows can be found in the building.
+With a high ceiling and pitched roof, the George C. Tso Memorial Chapel is a typical illustration of neo-Gothic architectures in Béthanie, though in a much simpler style and smaller scale.
 Among its nineteen stained glass windows, nine were originals.
 The remaining ones, either in disrepair or missing, were reproduced hand-made in the Philippines.
 Also, only four out of the twelve statues of the apostles, originally standing on corbels above the altar, have been found.
 Although the genuine ones were unavailable for exhibition, the Academy has replicated the statues with a silicone molding technique.
 Moreover, many neo-gothic structures within the perimeter have been conserved.
 One of these examples are the flying buttresses that were used to support the exteriors of buildings in the past.
 Although no longer functional, they have been restored to maintain authenticity.
 The Rib vaults, built in to support the ceiling and roof have also been retained in the chapel for decorative purposes.

 The efforts in restoration led Béthanie to receive a UNESCO Asia-Pacific Heritage Award in 2008, for the modernized appearance in the aftermath of the restoration project.
 The honour is attributed to architect Philip Liao and Hong Kong Academy of Performing Arts associate director of operations, Philip Soden.
 A citywide search to recover the original furnishings was carried out to restore the site to its historical appearance.
 According to Soden, the hardest part of the restoration was to equip the building with air conditioning, fire services and lighting without affecting the overall appearance of the building.